Daino666/Mass_sesnor_code-/README.md

 - **FSR Sensor**: Measures the force exerted by the object.
 - **Resistors**

-Due to the poor accuracy of the FSR sensor in mass measurement, we trained a **Machine Learning regression model** to predict the mass from the voltage output.
-The model accounts for variations caused by the placement of the object on different corners of the FSR sensor.
+**Due to the poor accuracy of the FSR sensor in mass measurement, we trained a **Machine Learning regression model** to predict the mass from the voltage output.
+The model accounts for variations caused by the placement of the object on different corners of the FSR sensor.**

-## Repository Contents
-- **`arduino_code/`**: Contains the Arduino code for reading FSR sensor data, controlling LEDs, and displaying measurements on the LCD.
-- **`ml_model/`**: Includes the machine learning regression model and training scripts.
-- **`data/`**: Dataset used for training the regression model.
-- **`plots/`**: Visualizations of the trained model's performance and accuracy.
-- **`circuit_design/`**: Diagrams of the circuit layout.

 ## Features
 1. **LED Indicator**: Lights up to signal when the mass exceeds the maximum safe limit.